alexaibio/teaching_content/Transformers/attention.md

 - GloVe
 - etc

+One of manipulation we might do with those vectors is a distance (similarity) calculation and embeddings have a nice property of similar by meaning words are close to each other, it is actually a third important property of embedding vectors

 ## Static vs context aware Embeddings

+The embeddings technics usually applied not to the entire text but to each word separatelly, so in a  phrase each word substituted with its embeddings.

-The embeddings descriobed above have a major drawback, they do not account for phrase comtext.
+In such case the pre-calculated embeddings have a major drawback, they do not account for phrase comtext.

 For example in phrases
 - An Apple is a fruit